Deck gun: World War II

-The French submarine Surcouf was launched in 1929 with two 203mm/50 Modèle 1924 guns in a turret forward of the conning tower.
+The French submarine Surcouf was launched in 1929 with two 203 mm/50 Modèle 1924 guns in a turret forward of the conning tower.
 These were the second largest guns carried by any submarine after the British HMS M1 during the Second World War.
 The London Naval Treaty of 1930 restricted submarine guns to a maximum of 155 mm (6.1 inches).

 In the early part of World War II, German submarine commanders favored the deck gun for similar reasons as their World War I counterparts; the limited number of torpedoes that could be carried, the unreliability of torpedoes, and because their boats could only travel submerged at slow speed for short distances.
 The deck gun became less effective as convoys became larger and better equipped, and merchant ships were armed.
 Surfacing also became dangerous in the vicinity of a convoy because of improvements in radar and direction finding.
 (See Defensively equipped merchant ships (DEMS) and United States Navy Armed Guard).
 German U-boat deck guns were eventually removed on the order of the supreme commander of the U-boat Arm (BdU) during World War II, and those deck guns that remained were no longer manned.
 For a few months in 1943, some U-boats operating in the Bay of Biscay were equipped with enhanced anti-aircraft guns (at the trade-off of reduced torpedo loadouts), being known as "U-Flak" boats to be deployed as service escorts for regular U-boats.
 After the Royal Air Force modified their anti-submarine tactics which made it too dangerous for a submarine to stay on the surface to fight, the U-Flaks were converted back to standard U-boat armament configuration.

 Japanese submarine cruisers used 14 cm/40 11th Year Type naval guns to shell California, British Columbia and Oregon during World War II.